 I’ll get into the dangers of underselling yourself below.
 For now, new writers need to understand that honesty truly is the best policy.
 If you’re new, write your profile based on your education, motives for being a writer, and short-term goals.
 Someone will hire you.

 As time goes by, you can modify your profile and add published work.
 If you pretend to be someone you’re not in the beginning, you won’t meet expectations, and your online reputation will suffer.
 Enter the freelance world as a newbie, and you can build momentum.

 I wrote one-hundred 500-word articles for that first client and made a whopping $1,000 on the job.
 It took me over to month to complete the project.
 At the time, I still viewed writing as a “side hustle,” so it was all just extra cash to me.
 It certainly wasn’t going to pay my bills.

-Elance didn’t have the same features that Upwork does today, so I couldn’t see what other writers were making.
-I could only see their bids, and I was always going low to try to win jobs.
+Elance didn’t have the same features as Upwork today, so I couldn’t see what other writers were making.
+I could only see their bids, and I always went low to win jobs.
 It wasn’t until 2015, when Upwork took over, that I learned about premium business models.

-If you study economics, you’ll learn that charging a higher price for a premium service will give you a more sustainable business model.
-I made $4,000 my first year as a freelance writer.
-I’ll make $75,000 this year and I work fewer hours.
+Studying economics will teach you that charging a higher price for premium service will give you a more sustainable business model.
+I made $4,000 in my first year as a freelance writer.
+I’ll make $75,000 this year, and I work fewer hours.
 I did that by raising my prices.